Blackpool’s historic collections

 The Local History Centre Collections include books, maps, images newspapers, registers, directories, indexes and ephemera collected by Blackpool Central Library that relate to the history and heritage of Blackpool and its wider area.
 The collection includes thousands of postcards and photographs including a remarkable set of saucy postcards stamped ‘approved’ and ‘disapproved’ by the Blackpool Postcard Censorship Board.
 The Local and Family History Centre is located at Blackpool Central Library and also houses the Cyril Critchlow Collection and the Tourism Collection.
 Details of opening times can be found here

 There is currently no dedicated museum collecting, researching and displaying British popular entertainment and dance.
 Some of this heritage is at immediate risk of being lost.
-In addition research into this area is still in its infancy and there is an opportunity for the Museum to champion research on these topics.
+In addition research into this area is still in its infancy and there is an opportunity for the Amuseum to champion research on these topics.

 - Build on Blackpool’s existing heritage collections and develop new object collections and displays focusing on variety, social and ballroom dancing, magic and circus